 The majority of the advertisements also seems unbelievable, somehow spurious so simply not authentic.
 The many worthworms and community places do not contribute to a better understanding of the job advertisements.

-And if there are even specialist literature for applicants, with titles such as "Understand job ads correctly" or "read job ads correctly", the texts in job advertisements obviously offer significant potential for optimization, because actually the target group should understand the ads without manual.
+And if there is even specialist literature for applicants with titles such as “Understanding job advertisements correctly” or “Reading job advertisements correctly”, the texts in job advertisements obviously offer considerable optimization potential, because the target group should actually understand the advertisements without operating instructions.

 Ideal: openness, emotions and polarization

 The Antarctic explorer Sir Ernest Henry Shackleton, depicted above, is said to have published the ad around the year 1900 in the London Times to find participants for his expedition to the South Pole.
 The existence of the advertisement is not proven.
 But that is not important either.

 Rather, I am concerned with the outstanding example of openness, honesty, emotion and not least the overall high degree of polarization potential.
 It is through this mixture that the wrong candidates are deterred and the right ones put on.

 The “typical” job advertisement: one is like the other!